 Late last week, the City of Chicago finally released its separate summary of security deposit interest rates for the new year.
-Once the summary was available, the Chicago Association of Realtors (CAR) was able to go live with the 2020 version of their residential Chicago lease for properties governed by the Chicago Residential Landlord and Tenant Ordinance.
+Once the summary was made available, the Chicago Association of Realtors (CAR) could finally go live with the 2020 version of their residential Chicago lease for properties governed by the Chicago Residential Landlord and Tenant Ordinance.
 Based on my own experience, the CAR form seems to be the most widely used lease in the City of Chicago.
+In fact, when I draft leases for my clients, I use the CAR form as the base lease and then add a rider that goes a bit deeper than the main form.
+It’s my favorite starting point for Chicago leases.
 While the content of the form has not changed too much this year, there are some new changes in formatting that make the lease easier and smarter to use.
 Let’s take a look at those:

-Full disclosure: I am a member of the Chicago Association of Realtors forms committee.
+Full disclosure: I am a (proud) member of the Chicago Association of Realtors Forms and Contracts Committee.
 That said, my comments here are not on behalf of the Chicago Association of Realtors nor their forms committee.
-Further, with regard to the old form, landlords and their agents who make use of this form may have noticed that the pdf form document for 2019 no longer opens!
-CAR does that to help prevent landlords and their agents from using a form that might not have the most up to date disclosures on it.
+One further worthwhile note with regard to the old form: landlords and their agents using the 2019 form will notice that the pdf file for the 2019 document no longer opens!
+CAR does that to help prevent housing providers and their agents from using a form that might not have the most up to date disclosures on it.

 The most striking change to the 2020 form is in the signature portion of the form.
 The 2019 version placed the signature lines for landlords and tenants signature at the bottom of page 1 of the lease.
 The 2020 version has moved the place for landlord and tenant signatures to the last page, page 4, of the lease.
 My own experience in doing sales of small rental buildings is that many landlords abuse the CAR form lease.
 They use page 1 and nothing else.
 Placing the signatures at the end will at least force landlords to use all four pages of the main lease (getting them to use the other 20 some pages of disclosures might still be an exercise in pulling teeth).